 Concertino has both automated and crowdsourced filters to eliminate bad and incomplete recordings from the library.

-Concertino runs directly on your web browser and is completely free to use.
+Concertino runs on phones, tablets and computers and is completely free to use.
 Enjoy!

 Please note that Concertino itself is free but actual playback requires an Apple Music subscription.